Welcome to today's edition of the Rush 24-7 podcast.

 What is benefits garbage?

-All I do is talk about benefits when government isn't working, people don't get their benefits.
+When government isn't working, people don't get their benefits.

-Unemployment compensation benefit.
+Unemployment compensation benefits.

 It's a welfare program.